-Iraqi Kurdish migrants said the warehouse had filled up fast, with not enough food or places to sleep.
-A video acquired by The Associated Press showed men, women and children there, some sleeping on blankets or in sleeping bags on the floor.
+Iraqi Kurds said the warehouse had filled quickly, with not enough food or places to sleep.
+A video obtained by The Associated Press showed men, women and children in sleeping bags or on blankets on the floor.

 “At first, the situation was good, I mean on the first day.
 We were receiving three meals a day.
 But as more people came in from the forest, it has got more and more crowded.
 As a result, we got no dinner yesterday and no lunch today,” one young Iraqi Kurdish man said.